 The .NET Framework.

 An existing ASP.NET Web site.
 If you already have such a site configured, you can use that site as a starting point for this walkthrough.
-Otherwise, for details on creating a virtual directory or site, see How to: Create and Configure Virtual Directories in IIS 5.0 and 6.0.
+Otherwise, for details on creating a virtual directory or site, see.

 A destination that is accessible using a file path or UNC path.

 This walkthrough does not assume that you are using a designer, such as Visual Web Developer or Visual Studio.

 Use these procedures if you are deploying a large Web site and you want to take the target Web site offline while you are copying files.

 To take a Web application offline before deployment

 Create a file called App_offline.htm and place it in the root of your target Web site.